Rennco/Rennco/README.md

 - 👋 Hi, I’m @Rennco
-- 👀 I’m interested in gaming and coding
+- 👀 I’m interested in gamming and coding
 - 🌱 I’m currently learning the basics

 <!---